pauldeng/ovclient/README.md

 # ip end with 255 or 0 are skipped, for example 10.8.0.255, 10.8.1.0, ... are skipped
 # ovclient creates user7 file in /etc/openvpn/client/ with the allocated ip address
 # ovclient creates user7.ovpn and the allocated ip address is embedded in the comment

+# add user7 with next available static ip and export the .ovpn file to path /home/ubuntu/openvpn_keys/.
+The default path is ovpns under the script folder
+sudo ./ovclient.sh -a user7 -s auto -O /home/ubuntu/openvpn_keys/

 # add user7 with specified static ip
 sudo ./ovclient.sh -a user7 -s 10.8.0.46